You are here

 Selection Advisory Panel

-The OVCR uses the Notices of Intent to identify a selection advisory panel.
-For research proposals, panels usually comprise associate deans for research (ADRs), institute directors representative of appropriate disciplines, and faculty identified by the ADRs or the OVCR.
+For research proposals, limited submission review panels usually comprise of associate deans for research (ADRs), institute directors representative of appropriate disciplines, and faculty identified by the ADRs or the OVCRI.
 In cooperation with colleges/institutes, additional faculty may be recruited to serve on the panels.
 When the funding opportunity is from a private foundation, the panel usually includes a representative of the Office of Foundation Relations.

-Selection advisory panel members review and rank the pre-proposals, taking into account which pre-proposal teams will have the best chance of success in external competition and which pre-proposals are best aligned with the University's strategic goals.
-They may meet to discuss the combined rankings.
-The recommendations are forwarded to the VCR for approval.
+Selection advisory panel members review and rank the pre-proposals, taking into account additional factors such as which pre-proposal teams that will have the best chance of success in external competition and the alignment of the which pre-proposals are best aligned with the University's strategic goals.
+They Panels may meet to discuss the combined rankings.
+The The panel’s recommendations are forwarded to the VCRI for approval.
 Panel members are encouraged to provide written feedback to be shared with applicants, along with any informal feedback that may be helpful in formulating a final decision.
-To ensure that PIs have adequate time to prepare final proposals, the reviewers and the OVCR work to provide PIs with a rapid response.
+To ensure that PIs have adequate time to prepare final proposals, the reviewers and the OVCRI work to provide PIs with a rapid response.

-The OVCR electronically notifies the colleges/institutes, ADRs, department heads, and OSP.
-The OVCR also sends applicants written feedback from the review panel.
+The OVCRI electronically notifies the colleges/institutes, ADRs, department heads, and SPA.
+The OVCRI also sends applicants written feedback from the review panel if applicable.

-Researchers who are selected to apply for limited submission opportunities are expected to work with the appropriate administrative units to prepare strong proposals and to submit those proposals by the designated deadline.
-A researcher who declines the selection must notify the OVCR as soon as possible so that another researcher may compete.
+Researchers/Teams who are selected to apply for limited submission opportunities are expected to work with the appropriate administrative units to prepare strong proposals and to submit those proposals by the designated deadline.
+Researchers/Teams that decline the selection must notify the OVCRI as soon as possible so that another researchers/teams may compete.
+Notificiatons must be sent to firstname.lastname@example.org.